For the Dental Office

 is the inconsistent absorbency of medications and thus unpredictable

 effects.
-Medications taken ORALLY are effected by the “First
+Medications taken orally are effected by the “First

 Pass Phenomena.”
 The molecules first must survive the